 |KIN 895||Master's Project in Kinesiology (and Elective Upon Advisement)||3|

+These courses can be used for certificates in exercise physiology, movement science and physical activity: social scientific perspectives.
 To apply for award of certificate, you must submit the Certificate Approved Program form to your advisor and Graduate Program Coordinator.
 You will need to pay a processing fee at the Cashier's Office before submitting the form and your unofficial transcripts to the GradStop Counter.
 For further information and to access the online forms go to sfsu.edu/~gradstdy/forms/cap.pdf